MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     > [!NOTE]
     > Some apps use a nonce hash during authentication to prevent replay attacks.
 By default, Cloud App Security assumes an app uses a nonce.
 If the app you are working with does not use nonce, you can disable nonce-handling for this app in Cloud App Security.

-    1. In Cloud App Security, in the menu bar, click the settings cog and select **Conditional Access App Control**.
+    1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
     1. In the list of apps, on the row in which the app you are configuring appears, choose the three dots at the end of the row, and then choose **Edit** app.
     1. Click **Nonce-handling** to expand the section and then clear **Enable nonce handling**.
     1. Log out of the app and close out all browser sessions.